EbonyGunwhy/Ferret/README.md

 of the curve fitting function, *CurveFit* in *FerretPlotData.py*, the input arguments of this function must have the following format as show in the definition of *HighFlowSingleInletGadoxetate2DSPGR_Rat*.

-        def HighFlowSingleInletGadoxetate2DSPGR_Rat(xData2DArray, Ve, Kbh, Khe, constantsString):
+        def HighFlowSingleInletGadoxetate2DSPGR_Rat(inputData, Ve, Kbh, Khe, constantsString):

 where
-xData2DArray = the time and input variable 1-D arrays stacked as columns into a 2-D array.
+inputData = the time and input variable 1-D arrays stacked as columns into a 2-D array.
-               The formation of xData2DArray is performed in Ferret and the user does not need to worry about this.
+               The formation of inputData is performed in Ferret and the user does not need to worry about this.
+The input argument name **inputData** must be used to satisfy the needs of the curve fitting function used in Ferret.
                This argument needs to be unpacked in the function; thus,

-               t = xData2DArray[:,0]
+               t = inputData[:,0]
-               Sa = xData2DArray[:,1]
+               Sa = inputData[:,1]

 Ve, Kbh, Khe, = model parameters.
 They need to be individually named as this is a requirment
                 of the curve fitting function.